johncrespoauth0/auth0-react-workshop/README.md

 In this workshop, you'll learn about several crucial concepts.

--   modern authentication workflows
+-   Modern authentication workflows
--   handling authentication in React using React Hooks, Context API, etc.
+-   Handling authentication in React using React Hooks, Context API, etc.
 -   JSON Web Tokens
 -   securely calling APIs
--   (bonus) multi-factor authentication
+-   Multi-factor authentication (bonus)
--   (bonus) how to deploy/host your application
+-   How to deploy/host your application (bonus)

 During the majority of the hands-on portion, you'll follow **[this article](https://auth0.com/blog/complete-guide-to-react-user-authentication/)** for the detailed walkthrough.
 In that article, the frontend and backend projects are in two different repositories. **However, this repository already includes both projects, a React frontend and a Node/Express backend**.